The Parish of St Mary with All Souls, Kilburn & St James’, West Hampstead

 • MACSAS for people who have been abused by church officers- – 0808 801 0340

-Sources of support for victims and families of abuse
+Sources of support for victims and families of abuse and useful guides

 • The Survivors Trust